Alexander Selkirk

 Selkirk was an unruly youth and joined buccaneering voyages to the South Pacific during the War of the Spanish Succession.
-One such expedition was on Cinque Ports, captained by Thomas Stradling under the overall command of William Dampier.
+One such expedition was on Cinque Ports, captained by Thomas Stradling, under the overall command of William Dampier.
 Stradling's ship stopped to resupply at the uninhabited Juan Fernández Islands, west of South America, and Selkirk judged correctly that the craft was unseaworthy and asked to be left there.
 Selkirk's suspicions were soon justified, as Cinque Ports foundered near Malpelo Island 400 km (250 mi) from the coast of what is now Colombia.

-By the time he was eventually rescued by English privateer Woodes Rogers, who was accompanied by Dampier, Selkirk had become adept at hunting and making use of the resources that he found on the island.
-His story of survival was widely publicized after his return to England, becoming one of the sources of inspiration for the writer Daniel Defoe's fictional character Robinson Crusoe.
+By the time he was eventually rescued by the privateer Woodes Rogers, who was accompanied by Dampier, Selkirk had become adept at hunting and making use of the resources that he found on the island.
+His story of survival was widely publicized after his return and became one of the reputed sources of inspiration for the fictional character Robinson Crusoe of the English writer Daniel Defoe.

 Early life and privateering

 Alexander Selkirk was the son of a shoemaker and tanner in Lower Largo, Fife, Scotland, born in 1676.
-In his youth he displayed a quarrelsome and unruly disposition.
+In his youth, he displayed a quarrelsome and unruly disposition.
 He was summoned before the Kirk Session in August 1693 for his "indecent conduct in church", but he "did not appear, being gone to sea".
 He was back at Largo in 1701 when he again came to the attention of church authorities for assaulting his brothers.